Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/cockpit.rst

 --------------------------------
 .. image:: /images/cockpit/detail/pilot/rightengineshutoff.png

-Pulled out to shut off fuel to the right engine in case of emergency.
-Press in to re-enable fuel-flow to the engine.
+Pull to shut off fuel to the right engine in case of emergency.
+Push in to re-enable fuel-flow to the engine.
 Should not be used to secure the engine.

 Right engine fire extinguishing button is located behind the handle, accessable when the handle is pulled out.